 4. Bill frequently, and consistently

-With the right system, law firm bills and reminders can be sent out quickly, so there’s no reason to put off billing your clients.
-Sending out smaller bills consistently can lower the sticker shock that comes with a large, unexpected bill.
-Plus, there’s the added benefit of encouraging a smoother cashflow for your firm.
+With the right system, bills and reminders can be sent out quickly, so there’s no reason to put off billing your clients.
+Sending out smaller bills consistently can lower the shock of a large unexpected bill.
+Plus, there’s the added benefit of encouraging a smoother cash flow for your firm

 5. Automate, automate, automate

-When it comes to improving your firm’s billing, there’s no need to go it alone.
-There are plenty of tools available to help automate routine tasks, so you can spend your time and energy on things that can’t be automated—like answering difficult questions or giving your clients peace of mind.
+There is plenty of software available to help automate routine tasks, so you can spend your time and energy on things that can’t be automated, like answering difficult questions or giving your clients peace of mind.

-Before you implement any tools at your firm, it’s important to note that process should come before technology.
-Implementing technology for the sake of implementing technology isn’t a recipe for success.
-Make a solid effort to understand the kinks in your billing processes, then start looking into tools that could help improve them.
+Before implementing any software, please note that process should come before technology.
+Understand the kinks in your billing processes, then look into tools that could help improve them.

 Some examples include:

-- Using a platform like Clio Manage to generate draft bills in minutes
+- Using software like Clio Manage to generate draft bills in minutes

-- Using InvoiceSherpa to automatically chase late invoices
+- Using the InvoiceSherpa software to automatically chase late invoices

-- Accept credit card payments to get paid faster
+- Accepting credit card payments to get paid faster

 - The highest average hourly billing rate by state was $346 per hour in New York